kernelkit/infix/doc/networking.md

 > **Note:** The only name allowed for a control-plane-protocol is currently
 > *default*.
 Meaning, you can only have one instance per routing protocol.

-### View routing table

-The routing table can be viewed from the operational datastore over NETCONF or using the CLI:

-#### IPv4 routing table

-    admin@example:/> show routes ipv4
-    PREFIX                        NEXT-HOP                      PREF  PROTOCOL
-    192.168.1.0/24                e0                                  kernel
-    192.168.200.0/24              192.168.1.1                     20  static
-    admin@example:/>

 #### OSPFv2 Routing
 Remember to enable [IPv4 forwarding](#IPv4-forwarding) for the interfaces you want to run OSPFv2.